Selexipag: Pharmacokinetics

 Selexipag is quickly absorbed from the gut and hydrolyzed in the intestines and the liver to ACT-333679 by carboxylesterases.
 Absolute bioavailability is about 49%, most likely because of a high first-pass effect.
 Highest concentrations in the blood plasma are reached after one to three hours for selexipag and after three to four hours for the active metabolite.
 When in the circulation, about 99% of both substances are bound to plasma proteins, namely to albumin and alpha-1-acid glycoprotein to equal amounts.

 The liver enzymes CYP2C8 and, to a lesser extent, CYP3A4, hydroxylate and dealkylate the active substance, thereby inactivating it.
 Besides, ACT-333679 is glucuronidized by the enzymes UGT1A3 and UGT2B7.
 The terminal half-life of selexipag is 0.8 to 2.5 hours, that of the active metabolite is 6.2 to 13.5 hours.

+Chemistry

+Synthesis

+The synthesis of celexipag begins from two inexpensive compounds, glycine hydrochloride and benzil, condensed under basic conditions.

 History

-The U.S. Food and Drug Administration (FDA) granted selexipag orphan drug status for PAH.
-It was approved by the FDA on 22 December 2015.
+The U.S. Food and Drug Administration (FDA) granted selexipag orphan drug designation for pulmonary arterial hypertension and for the treatment of chronic thromboembolic pulmonary hypertension.
+It was approved by the FDA in December 2015.

-In Europe, the drug was approved in May 2016.
+In the European Union, the drug was approved in May 2016.